TEXAS 17 AT A GLANCE

 A place where the rural-town identity still matters, and where residents deserve representation that understands small-town challenges as deeply as urban ones.

-HOUSTON COUNTY
+HILL COUNTY

 LIMESTONE COUNTY